 The nature of EDI and APIs technologies means that one likely won’t replace the other anytime soon but will work in tandem for a better business experience.
 When an integration platform enables organizations to leverage both technologies in an elegant way, that’s when organizations start to achieve the real benefits of EDI.

 With EDI so widespread and often mandated, it’s difficult to argue that it could become obsolete in the near future.
 And that’s why leading EDI providers work to enhance their solutions that already handle the heavy lifting of B2B and EDI, integrating them with emerging cloud integration and big data initiatives.

-Current architectural approaches saturated with outdated legacy solutions and custom scripting cannot help companies manage the entire life cycle of the value chain, and neither can the “silver bullet” solution promised by APIs.
+Current architectural approaches saturated with outdated legacy solutions and custom scripting cannot help companies manage the entire life cycle of the value chain, and neither can the “silver bullet” solution promised by API connectivity.